The power of your daily standup questions

 • Do any tickets need to be escalated?

-• Are there any new requests coming in that need discussing?
+• Are there any new requests coming in that need discussion?

 • Do you need another pair of eyes on anything?